AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 $ rustdoc README.md
 ```

-You'll find an HTML file in `docs/doc/README.html` generated from its
+You will find an HTML file in `docs/doc/README.html` generated from its
 Markdown contents.

 Cargo currently does not understand standalone Markdown files, unfortunately.